-The Walther PP (Polizei Pistole) is well-known around the world and has been the source of inspiration for a number of copyists for many years; in spite of its age, it still sets the standard for the rest and sells as fast as Walther can make it.
+The Walther PP (Polizei Pistole) is well-known around the world and has been the source of inspiration for many copyists for many years; despite its age, it still sets the standard for the rest and sells as fast as Walther can make it.

-The frame is slightly longer, the slide longer and more squared-off at its front end.
+The frame is slightly longer, the slide longer, and more squared-off at its front end.
 The grips are carefully molded to a hand-filling shape and provided with a thumb-rest; wooden grips of a similar contour can be had as an alternative.
-The trigger guard has been made slightly larger and with a vertical front edge to facilitate a two-handed grip of the pistol.
-The front sight blade has a night-aiming luminous spot in its rear face, while the rear sight is a square notch adjustable for windage and with a central luminous patch which can be aligned with the front spot in poor light.
+The trigger guard has been made slightly larger and with a vertical front edge to facilitate a pistol’s two-handed grip.
+The front sight blade has a night-aiming luminous spot in its rear face, while the rear sight is a square notch adjustable for windage and with a central luminous patch that can be aligned with the front spot in poor light.

-In the Walther PP Super, the safety locking function has been omitted; the safety catch is now only a decocking lever, and once the pistol is loaded this lever is pressed down; this rotates a block in front of a shoulder on the firing pin and releases the hammer.
-The firing pin is capable of vertical movement and at this time is forced down in its housing by a spring, so that its end is aligned with a recess on the face of the hammer.
-Thus when the hammer falls, the face strikes the rear of the slide while the recess surrounds the firing pin but does not touch it.
+The safety locking function has been omitted; the safety catch is now only a decking lever.
+Once the pistol is loaded, this lever is pressed down; this rotates a block in front of a shoulder on the firing pin and releases the hammer.
+The firing pin is capable of vertical movement and is forced down in its housing by a spring so that its end is aligned with a recess on the face of the hammer.
+Thus when the hammer falls, the face strikes the slide’s rear while the recess surrounds the firing pin but does not touch it.

 Technical specifications: Walther PP Super